o3de/o3de.org/content/docs/userguide/ui/editor/prefabs.md

 ---
-description: ' Use prefabs in &ALY;''s &ui-canvas-editor; to create or add preconfigured elements to your canvas. '
+description: ' Use prefabs in Lumberyard''s UI Editor to create or add preconfigured elements to your canvas. '
 title: Using and Creating UI Prefabs
 ---